 It is designated as “Super Global High School” that aims to encourage students who will be leaders playing an active role in international stages.

-Keika Gakuen is located in Hakusan, Bunkyo Ward has different girls and boys senior and junior high schools.
+Keika Gakuen is located in Hakusan, Bunkyo Ward has different girls and boys senior and junior high schools which avoids problems for parents who do not wish to enrol their kids to a co-ed school.

-Each of these high schools for both boys and girls have a returnee category which had 10 places in the year 2017.
+Each of these high schools for both boys and girls has a returnee category which had 10 places in the year 2017.
+It is meant for the students of foreign nationals.

 The admission fee is ¥250,000 and the monthly tuition fee is ¥34,000 among other costs.
 This school is counted under top Japanese high schools that accept foreign students.